CoMakery/tfci/agreements_for_adaptive_organizations.md

 An answer to this question should fit into a 1 page agreement that all members of the group can understand.
 The agreement should also build in the capacity to change and evolve.

 A great example for understanding evolvable agreements is the game [Nomic](http://en.wikipedia.org/wiki/Nomic).
-Nomic was first described by Peter Suber in his writing on the "The Paradox of Self-Amendment".
+Nomic was first described by Peter Suber in his writing on "The Paradox of Self-Amendment".

 Elinor Ostrom’s design principles for stable local common pool resource management also offer great insight into drafting an effective agreement.
 Her principles are:
 1. Clearly defined boundaries (effective exclusion of external un-entitled parties);